 When we talk about roof insurance, it may seem like you need some kind of special insurance, but you don't.
 Roof insurance is included in your homeowner policy, but the coverage is not the same in all policies.

 Here are the three main questions to ask to understand if your roof insurance is good or not.
 The first question refers to the perils that are covered, the second refers to how you will be paid and the third refers to how much money you get in a claim:

 - Is it All Risk or Open Perils Coverage for your home and the roof, or is it Named Perils?
-Named perils limit the coverage.
-Learn more about Open Perils vs. Named Perils here.
+Named Perils limit the coverage.

 - Do you have Replacement Cost Coverage on your home including the roof?
 Or will claims settlement be on the basis of Actual Cash Value (ACV)?